Home Blog Service Analytics

 By proceeding further you agree to our Privacy Policy

-How to Transfer Historical Data from UA to GA4?
+How to Preserve Historical Data from UA?

 There are four ways to save historical data from Universal Analytics.
 Let’s look at them in detail.